 "Talking, talking, talking over many years has helped immensely.
-Now I don't bottle it all up inside".
+Now I don't bottle it all up inside."

-How do l access these treatments?
+How do I access these treatments?

-To access most treatments, the first step is usually to talk to your GP but you can also check our Useful Contacts section for more information.
+To access most treatments, the first step is usually to talk to your GP but you can also check our 'Useful contacts' on p.26 for more information.